 And treat yourself to a top notch meal

-Perhaps exploring all the South of France in one go, might be a bit too much for a single holiday!
+Now you’ve seen the best things to do in the South of France, it might seem a bit too much for a single holiday!
 We have travel guides for each of its individual regions, so why not check them out and decide where to head next: Dordogne, Aquitaine, Cote d’Azur, Midi-Pyrenees and Provence?